webiny/docs.webiny.com/docs/webiny-apps/security/development/API/GraphQLHelpers/has-scope.md

 sidebar_label: hasScope
 ---

-After setting up a security scope for a specific user, there is a helper function hasScope to check if a user has a specific scope.
-This can be used as a validator for your GraphQL queries/mutations.
+After setting up a security scope for a specific user via the Roles form, there is a helper function `hasScope` to check if a user has a specific scope.
+This can be used in order to determine whether a GraphQL field can be accessed by the client.

 ### How to import
 ```js